Webring: Other webring websites

-The present RingMaster took it over as a hobby in August 2012.

-RingSurf

-A similar website was RingSurf.com, which uses the term 'Net Rings'.
+RingSurf.com uses the term "Net Rings".
 The site first appeared in the Internet Archive in June 1998.
-The site's main page and directory of rings are still operating as of April 2014, but the rings' sites are inaccessible.
+The site's main page and directory of rings are still operating as of May 2025, but the rings' sites are inaccessible.

 Webring software

 While the largest webring services use their own proprietary software, a few programs have been written that make it possible for webmasters to run webrings without being dependent on an off-site service.
-Ringlink, SimpleRing, PHP-Ring and Ringmaker are some examples.
+Ringlink, SimpleRing, PHP-Ring, and Ringmaker are some examples.